 Treasure Island provides an excellent basis for academic essay writing.
 It is filled with advanced language and powerful characters.
 Robert Louis Stevenson was a serious student of human nature, and his story provides a kind of fictional laboratory where characters are placed in difficult situations, allowing us to watch how they perform.
-Well-educated children at the middle school and high school levels should find the novel and the following essay questions challenging and appropriate.
+Well-educated students in middle school and high school should find the novel and the following essay questions challenging and appropriate.